gusajr/academic-first/content/authors/admin/_index.md

 ---

   I'm a Computer Engineer interested in change about technologies.
 I love knowing new things about web developing, mobile applications, database management and testing of new programming languages.
-I'm currently student at UNAM in seventh semester, but never stop there.
+Currently, I'm student at UNAM in seventh semester, but never stop there.
 I love mathematics and logics, always finding an answer for everything.